KAIST-ELST/Jx.jl/docs/feature.md

 {% include figure image_path="assets/images/Fig_Metal_basis_vs_J_Fe.svg" alt="Fe metal Jij profile" caption="The calculated **J**<sub>ij</sub> for bcc Fe as a function of interatomic distance." %}

 ## *J* coupling matrix (Orbital resolved interactions)

 ## Local axis redefinition for orbital resolved *J*

+In practice, a difficulty in analyzing magnetic materials arises from the absence of well-defined global coordinate axis.
+A typical example is the distorted oxides in which the local $x,y,z$ coordinate at one site is not the same at another.
+When one tries to calculate the orbital-dependent magnetic coupling, this ambiguity can cause annoying problems.
+With this motivation, $\mathsf{J_x}$ provides functionality for the user to re-define the local coordinates.

 ## Support mulitple Tight-binding Hamiltonian